SoheebAmin/JavaFX_Consultancy_Scheduing_System/README.md

 This is a client and appointment management application for a hypothetical consultancy firm.
 It stores its data on a remote MySQL server which is accessed via Java’s JDBC Driver.
 The application itself is built with Java 11.2 with JavaFX 11.0.2 and scene builder.

-The following are some of the scenes in the application, along with their explanations:

 ## Usage ##

 This appointment scheduling application that allows the user (presumably in the role of an employee at this hypothetical company) to manage customer and appointment records, as found in an online mySQL database.